liam-ilan/crumb/README.md

 ```
 *From [`examples/mult-table.crumb`](./examples/mult-table.crumb)*

+---

 ![Game of Life in Crumb](./media/game-of-life.gif)
 *From [`examples/game-of-life.crumb`](./examples/game-of-life.crumb)*

+---

+Find more examples under the `examples` directory.

 ## Syntax
 Crumb utilizes a notably terse syntax defenition.
 The whole syntax can described in 6 lines of EBNF.
 Additionally, there are no reserved words, and only 7 reserved symbols.